ardiandp/fupload/README.md

    $mediaItems = $yourModel->getMedia('your_collection_name');
    ```

-These steps will help you install and configure the Spatie Laravel Media Library plugin for handling file uploads in your Laravel application.
+These steps will help you install and configure the Spatie Laravel Media Library plugin for handling file uploads and creating media collections in your Laravel application.